 The Third Line of Defence (“3LOD”) consists of those functions with responsibility for providing assurance on the adequacy, appropriateness and effectiveness of the Branch’s first and second line of defences.
 In the case of CNCBLB, no External Auditor is required given its status as a Branch of a Non-EEA branch.

-This means the Internal Audit (“IA”) Function will the sole 3LOD within CNCBLB and this will as previously noted be outsourced to a third-party IA Service Provider.
+This means the Internal Audit (“IA”) Function will the sole TLOD within CNCBLB and this will as previously noted be outsourced to a third-party IA Service Provider.
 The third line functions and their responsibilities are detailed below.

 Local Internal Audit Function